ifremer-bioinformatics/orson/docs/usage.md

 ### `--blast_db`

 Set the path to the BLAST formatted database of your choice.
 The reference database must contain protein sequences. (default = UniProt SwissProt)

+### `--sensitivity`

+Set the sensitivity of the analyse for diamond only.
+Accepted values are : 'fast', 'mid-sensitive', 'sensitive', 'more-sensitive', 'very-sensitive' and 'ultra-sensitive'. (default = fast)

 ## InterProScan analysis